MicrosoftDocs/entra-docs/docs/identity/app-proxy/scripts/powershell-get-all-custom-domain-no-cert.md

 ---
 title: PowerShell sample - Microsoft Entra application proxy apps with no certificate
-description: PowerShell example that lists all Microsoft Entra application proxy applications that are using custom domains but do not have a valid TLS/SSL certificate uploaded.
+description: PowerShell example that lists all Microsoft Entra application proxy applications that are using custom domains but don't have a valid TLS/SSL certificate uploaded.
 services: active-directory
 author: kenwith
 manager: amycolannino